ember-learn/super-rentals-tutorial/src/chapters/05-more-about-components.md

    });
 ```

 Because we already tested `<Rental::Image>` extensively on its own, we can omit the details here and keep our assertion to the bare minimum.
-That way, we won't have to _also_ update the `<Rental>` tests whenever we make any changes to `<Rental::Image>`.
+That way, we won't  _also_ have to update the `<Rental>` tests whenever we make changes to `<Rental::Image>`.

 ```run:command hidden=true cwd=super-rentals
 yarn test